 There are two common ways to install WordPress: you can do so manually or via Softaculous.
 Both methods are perfectly fine – there is no preferred way of installing WordPress.
 If you want to install WordPress manually then you should follow the official WordPress guide.
-Note that you will need to know how to use FTP, cPanel’s file manager and create a database.
+Note that you need to know how to use FTP, cPanel’s file manager and create a database.

-For this article we will use Softaculous.
+For this article I will use Softaculous.
 You can use Softaculous to install various applications, including Drupal, Joomla and Magento.
 You find Softaculous in the cPanel control panel: enter “softaculous” in cPanel’s search bar and then either select “Softaculous Apps Installer” (under “Software”) or WordPress (under “Softaculous Apps Installer”).

-Opening the Softaculous WordPress installer via cPanel.
+Image: opening the Softaculous WordPress installer via cPanel.